Tangram-Vision/Tangram-Vision-Blog/2022.04.05_ProjectiveCompensation/README.md

 ## Purpose

-This code was used to create the figures found in the post "Projective Compensation", which dealt with methods to transition between spatial frames of reference.
+This code was used to create the figures found in the post "Projective Compensation", which deals with describing how changes in one parameter can affect errors in another parameter in an optimization.

 ## Blog post